-1.11.15 scheduler uniform
+1.11.15 scheduler_uniform

 Must be yes or no, default no. When no compiler configuration file is specified, this controls whether uniform scheduling should be done instead of ASAP/ALAP (i.e. the scheduler option will be ignored).
-Both the premapping and post-mapping schedulers are affected.
-Setting this selects the old scheduler (sch.Schedule), because the new scheduler (sch.ListSchedule) doesn't support uniform scheduling.
+Both the pre-mapping and post-mapping schedulers are affected.